Isogloss: Northwest Semitic

 A feature of the ancient Northwest Semitic languages is w becoming y at the beginning of a word.
 Thus, in Proto-Semitic and subsequent non-Northwest Semitic languages and dialects, the root letters for a word for "child" were w-l-d.
 However, in the ancient Northwest Semitic languages, the word was y-l-d, with w- > y-.

 Similarly, Proto-Semitic ā becomes ō in the Canaanite dialects of Northwest Semitic.
 Within the Aramaic languages and dialects of Northwest Semitic, the historic ā is preserved.
 Thus, an ancient Northwest Semitic language whose historic ā became ō can be classed as part of the Canaanite branch of Northwest Semitic.

 Such features can be used as data of fundamental importance for the purposes of linguistic classification.

 Isographs

 Just as there are distinguishing features of related languages, there are also distinguishing features of related scripts.
-(For a discussion of writing systems, see The World's Writing Systems.)

 For example, a distinguishing feature of the Iron Age Old Hebrew script is that the letters bet, dalet, ayin and resh do not have an open head, but contemporary Aramaic has open-headed forms.
 Similarly, the bet of Old Hebrew has a distinctive stance (it leans to the right), but the bet of the Aramaic and Phoenician scripts series has a different stance (in both, it leans to the left).

 In 2006, Christopher Rollston suggested using the term isograph to designate a feature of the script that distinguishes it from a related script series, such as a feature that distinguishes the script of Old Hebrew from Old Aramaic and Phoenician.